How to Collect Email Addresses in WordPress (29 Tips)

 25. Use Facebook Ads to Drive Traffic

 You can also use Facebook ads to drive traffic to your most important landing pages.
-This is a great idea if you have an active following on the social platform that regularly engages with your updates.
+This is a great idea if you have an active following on social platforms that regularly engage with your updates.

 Your ads can include a call to action to visit your landing page, where you can add an optin form to get more subscribers.
 Just make sure you optimize your Facebook ads to increase conversion rates.